Probabilistic Tsunami Design Zone Maps for the State of Hawaiʻi

 In 2016, the American Society of Civil Engineers (ASCE) developed ASCE 7-16, Chapter 6 – Tsunami Loads and Effects – the first national, consensus-based standard for tsunami resilience in Alaska, Washington, Oregon, California, and Hawaiʻi.

-The development of probabilistic Tsunami Design Zone mapping projects is envisioned to be a multi-year process covering the major Hawaiian Islands and culminating in changes to county building codes for the safety and future resiliency of Hawaiʻi.
+The development of probabilistic Tsunami Design Zone maps is a multi-year process covering Oʻahu, Maui, and Kauaʻi, and is anticipated to culminate in changes to county building codes for the safety and future resiliency of Hawaiʻi.

-To bridge the gap that ASCE identified, the Coastal Zone Management Program is leading the map development of Tsunami Design Zones in alignment with the priorities identified in the State’s Multi-Hazard Mitigation Plan.
-In 2015, the CZM Program collaborated with HI-EMA and identified this initiative as its 2016-2020 Coastal Hazards Strategy, which was approved by the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.
+To bridge the gap that ASCE identified, the Coastal Zone Management Program has led the development of Tsunami Design Zone maps in alignment with the priorities identified in the State’s Multi-Hazard Mitigation Plan.
+In 2015, the CZM Program collaborated with HI-EMA and identified this initiative as part of CZM’s 2016-2020 Coastal Hazards Strategy, which was approved by the National Oceanic and Atmospheric Administration Office for Coastal Management (NOAA OCM).

-These maps will facilitate the ability for state and local jurisdictions to adopt tsunami provisions in their respective building codes.
-This statewide initiative enables the State Building Code Council and the ASCE to adopt the Tsunami Design Zone maps in the application of the code and will result in increased tsunami resilience.
+These maps will facilitate the adoption of tsunami provisions by State and local jurisdictions in their respective building codes.
+This statewide initiative enables the State Building Code Council and the ASCE-7 to adopt the Tsunami Design Zone maps in the application of the code, and will result in increased tsunami resilience.

 Essential facilities from left: Queens Medical Center, Halawa Correctional Facility, Honolulu High-rise